 Was-It Number Six: Was it your wife — a pastor’s child — having to choose between you and her faith?

 Now, this one is downright funny — and stupid.
 Yes, Polly is the daughter of a retired Independent Fundamentalist Baptist (IFB) pastor.
-Her parents have attended the Newark Baptist Temple in Heath, Ohio for over four decades.
-That said, Polly has never had to make a choice between her “faith” and her husband of forty-one years.
+Her parents attended the Newark Baptist Temple in Heath, Ohio for over four decades.
+They both died in recent years.
+That said, Polly has never had to make a choice between her “faith” and her husband of forty-six years.
 I never sensed that she struggled with choosing between me and God.
 Sure, we left Christianity together, but that’s where the similarities end.
 Each of us has our own reasons for deconverting.
-One thing is certain, if I ever said I was planning to re-enter the ministry or start attending an Evangelical church again, Polly would like divorce me or kill me with one of her Lodge cast iron pans.
+One thing is certain, if I ever said I was planning to re-enter the ministry or start attending an Evangelical church again, Polly would likely divorce me or kill me with one of her Lodge cast iron pans.
 Trust me on this one, my wife has zero interest in Christianity.
 In many ways, her feelings about the past are much stronger than mine.
 The only difference is that Polly doesn’t write about her feelings on a blog that is read by thousands of people.

 Was-It Number Seven: Was it your lack of material wealth you experienced during your pastoring, especially when you saw pastors who appeared to worship money instead of God?